 The most terrible incident of this character occurred in Jerusalem on February 12.
-Haganah members were mining a road-block in an exposed part of the city (the road junction of Mea Shearim-Samuel Hanavu Streets).
+Eaganah members were manning a road-block in an exposed part of the city (the road junction of Mea Shearim-Samuel Hanavi Streets).
 They were arrested by a British military patrol and taken to a police station in the heart of an Arab area.
 They were then let loose, unarmed, to face certain and hideous death.
 The nude bodies of four of these men, between the ages of 19 and 23, were found outside the Lion's Gate on the Jericho Road.
 It is clear that they were deliberately handed over for execution to Arab mobs.
-An army sergeant major implicated in this incident is now under arrest and an investigation has been ordered by the General Officer Commanding.
+An army sergeant-major implicated in this incident is now under arrest and an investigation has been ordered by the General Officer Commanding.

-49. The practice of disarming and impelling Haganah forces must be examined in the light of circumstances which make the life of the Jewish population dependent on its own defensive resources.
+49. The practice of disarming and impeding Haganah forces must be examined in the light of circumstances which make the life of the Jevish population dependent on its own defensive resources.
 On several occasions entire villages would have been wiped out but for Haganah defence.
-When Dan, Kfor Szold and Yehiam in Upper Galilee were attacked by invading forces from Syria and Lebanon on January 9, 14, and 21 respectively, British troops in the end intervened strongly to repel the invaders.
+When Dan, Kfar Szold

+Lebanon on Linuary 9, 14, and 21 respectively, British troops in the end intervened strongly to repel the invaders.
 But for several hours the Haganah forces had held the attackers at bay unaided.
 When Kfar Etzion near Hebron was heavily attacked by armed bands on January 14, twenty-four hours elapsed before British troops arrived on the scene, by which time the attackers had already suffered a crushing defeat.
-On February 10, a major assault was launched at 11 a.m. on the Yemin Moshe quarter in Jerusalem and resisted by Haganah; British troops went into action only at 4 p.m., after the main phase of the attack was over.
+On February 10, a major assault was launched at 11 a.m. on the Ismin Moshe quarter in Jerusalem and resited by Haganah; British troops went into action only at 4 p.m., after the main phase of the attack was over.
 On February 16, the Haganah forces successfully defended Tirat Zvi and two neighboring settlements in the Beisan Valley against a large-scale Arab attack for six hours before British troops appeared.
-It is easy to imagine what the fate of the Jewish settlers would have been without the defence of Haganah whose members are so frequently disarmed and arrested by British security forces.
+It is easy to imagine what the fate of the Jevish settlers would have been without the defence of Haganah whose members are so frequently disarmed and arrested by British security forces.